odinkomnogim/OrderAndTaperHydrography/README.md

 ## Usage
 To determine stream orders and visualize hydrography in a tapered way, you have to select (highlight) the main river, and then run this plugin.

+## Notes
+Hydrographic line measurement will be added to the plugin soon.
+That will help to automatically determine lengths by radius and angle between vertices, and not simply as the sum of the segments’ lengths.